arkime/aws-aio/README.md

 ./manage_arkime.py deploy-demo-traffic
 ```

-You can tear down the demo Fargate stacks using an additional command:
+You can tear down the demo stacks using an additional command:

 ```
 ./manage_arkime.py deploy-demo-traffic